 The 10K is obviously 10 kilometers.
 For the metric system-challenged, that’s a wee bit more than 6.2 miles.

 The 5K is half the distance of the 10K.
 That’s 5 kilometers – a wee bit more than 3.1 miles.

+Are the courses certified?
 The 10K course is USAT&F certified, #AR13022DLP, and sanctioned.
 The Summit 2 Summit course is USAT&F Certified, #AR18027WJT and sanctioned.
 The 5K is not certified.

 Do you mail out packets or shirts?
 No, we do not mail out packets.
 We are snobby like that.

 Do you allow refunds or transfers?
-We do not allow refunds or defer registrations to future years; however, participants can make changes to the race information, such as DOB, email address, phone number, etc. and can transfer to another event or to another runner through the Edit Registration tab which you will find on our website – www.sparunningfestival.com .
-Through the Edit Registration tab, registered participants will be able to:
+We do not allow refunds or defer registrations to future years; however, participants can make changes to the certain race information and can transfer to another event or to another runner through the Edit Registration tab which you will find on our website – www.sparunningfestival.com .

 NOTE: In order to protect our participants and insure a safe event, each individual participating in this event must be officially registered under his or her own name with accurate personal information.
 Failure to do so will void the registration and prohibit participation.
 Registration entries and race numbers cannot be transferred to another person under any circumstances.
 Registration fees are non-refundable in all cases regardless of inability to participate or event cancellation.
 The race director reserves the right to cancel the event because of weather, natural disaster or other unforeseen circumstances which pose a significant danger to the participants.